U.S.A.

 Rating:

-A young woman named Marion Crane (Janet Leigh) plans to marry her boyfriend Sam Loomis (John Gavin) and then steals 4,000 dollars from her employer's client.
+A young woman Marion Crane (Janet Leigh) plans to marry her boyfriend Sam Loomis (John Gavin) and then steals 4,000 dollars from her employer's client.

-She travels away from her hometown of Arizona by buying a new car with the money and travels to California one stormy night stays at a hotel owned by a young man named Norman Bates (Anthony Perkins) and his eccentric mother who is supposedly staying inside a tall creepy looking house and never comes out but only is heard.
+She travels away from her hometown of Arizona by buying a new car with the money and travels to California one stormy night stays at a hotel owned by a young man Norman Bates (Anthony Perkins) and his eccentric mother who is supposedly staying inside a tall creepy looking house and never comes out but only is heard.

 After Norman serves dinner to Marion, she tells him she has to leave the next day and then heads back to her hotel room and has a shower and then the terror begins.

-Sam and Marion's sister Lila (Vera Miles) discovers what Marion has done by stealing the money and try to find some way of tracking her down but she is missing so they try to do some researching at the hotel along with some help by a detective named Milton Arbogast (Martin Balsam) as they question Norman about Marion's disappearance as well as his mother and why she hasn't left the house.
+Sam and Marion's sister Lila (Vera Miles) discovers what Marion has done by stealing the money and try to find some way of tracking her down but she is missing so they try to do some researching at the hotel along with some help by a detective Milton Arbogast (Martin Balsam) as they question Norman about Marion's disappearance as well as his mother and why she hasn't left the house.

 They are all in for a deadly surprise too.

-What a terrific horror, suspense and mysterious classic and the fact that it is B&W makes it look more appealing but there never were color movies during that time period anyways.
+Bottom line: What a terrific horror, suspense and mysterious classic and the fact that it is B&W makes it look more appealing but there never were color movies during that time period anyways.
 After all, we're talking about 1960.
+This film delivers lots of jumps and frights too with a great set of the old looking house which makes the film even more scary.
+The film is very influential to future horror film especially the shower scene.

+You really wonder what the hell is going on and who this mother of Perkins is since you never see her and just hear her which is bone chilling.
 Well over 20 decades later 3 sequels followed that were nowhere as good and more bloody.
 Not only that they tried to make them slasher films.
 A remake followed as well.

-really made his character believeable as the psychopath woth a split personality Norman Bates as he plays off well seeming like a harmless but troubled chap but if you say the wrong thing then watch out.
+The acting still stands out today even if the movie was made well over 40 years ago.
+Anthony Perkins (Norman Bates) really made his character believeable as the psychopath with a split personality as he plays off well seeming like a harmless but troubled chap but if you say the wrong thing then watch out.
+He shows terrific intimidating reactions when someone gives him some advice about his mother which makes you cringe.
+Also does well acting uncomfortable when asked about his mother.
+Shoiws nice insane expressions near the end of his performance.

 Janet Leigh